hack-the-6ix/hackthe6ix-backend/README.md

 The request object passed into the tester function is defined in `src/types/types.ts` and generally contains the user objects of the requester and target user.
 For write operations, the new value for the field is also provided.

+When a `read` check returns `false`, there will be no error.
+Instead, the relevant field(s) will simply be omitted from the results.
+On the other hand, when a `write` or `delete` operation fails, the entire request will be rejected and terminated.
+Reading is more of a passive action, whereas writing is active.

 #### Interceptors

 Sometimes it's nice to be able to swap fields as its being read/write.
 Interceptors allow for this kind of logic to be integrated into